jakelever/cancermine/README.md

 ## Shiny App

 The code in [shiny/](https://github.com/jakelever/cancermine/tree/master/shiny) is the Shiny code used for the [web viewer](http://bionlp.bcgsc.ca/cancermine/).
 If it is helpful, please use the code for your own projects.
 The list of dependencies is found at the top of the [app.R](https://github.com/jakelever/cancermine/blob/master/shiny/app.R) file.

+## Explanation and Pseudocode

+The associated [pseudocode.md](https://github.com/jakelever/cancermine/tree/master/pseudocode.md) file contains detailed information about the purpose of the various scripts here.

 ## Paper